October 08, 2018

 “People sort of think of it as an innocuous drug, but that’s not what our studies or our experience is telling us,” Amen told Healthline.
 “The evidence I have from the world’s largest imaging database and experience over the last nearly 40 years is that it harms the brain.
 It decreases blood flow to the brain, it makes your brain more toxic.”

 Naturally, these results were fairly controversial.
-Advocates of marijuana disagree with how Amen has characterized the drug and call out other studies that have given the substance a nod for its beneficial effects in the treatment of Alzheimer’s and dementia.
+Advocates of marijuana are critical of Amen's characterization of cannabis and call out other studies that have noted its beneficial effects in the treatment of Alzheimer’s and dementia.
 That being said, there’s always an emerging study that completely contradicts many others.
 When it comes to those examining the effects, both positive and negative, of cannabis, the more studies, the merrier.